SIAT-IAT-355/A2-Personal-Website/README.md

 **Due Date:** September 26th, 11:59 PM

 ## Objective
 In this assignment, you will create a personal website using HTML, CSS, and JavaScript.
 The goal is to build a professional online presence that includes content similar to what you would include in your resume.
-This website will serve as a portfolio to showcase your skills, education, experience, and interests, while helping you get comfortable with front-end web development and version control using GitHub.
+This website will serve as a portfolio to showcase your skills, education, experience, and interests while helping you get comfortable with front-end web development and version control using GitHub.

 ## Instructions

 ### Getting Started with Git and GitHub

-**This part was done in class Just make sure that you got it working when you make edits**
+**This part was done in class.
+Just make sure that you got it working when you make edits.**

 1. **Install Git:**
    - Download and install Git on your computer.
 Follow the installation instructions for your operating system [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).